 Rich in maritime history and home to four of our fleet, the South Devon coast is a must for those looking for a taste of life at sea, offering calm waters, creeks, coves and wide bays.

-From here it’s eyes peeled for dolphins and porpoises who often join us on the open water, dancing in the bow waves as we voyage along the dramatic south Devon coastline, past St. Mary’s Bay, Sharkham Point and then onto the sheltered waters of the river Dart., home to the popular tourist destination., Dartmouth.
-Here you will be likely to spend the night, mooring up so you can step ashore and explore this historic port.
+Across the bay and it’s eyes peeled for dolphins and porpoises who often join the boats in the open water, dancing in the bow waves as you voyage along the dramatic south Devon coastline, past St. Mary’s Bay, Sharkham Point and then onto the sheltered waters of the River Dart, home the picturesque harbour town of Dartmouth and home to our beautiful classic Escape.
+Escape offers day sails and short breaks from Dartmouth exploring Salcombe, Bantham and the beautiful River Yealm.

-The next day will generally see some sailing further down the south Devon coast, past Slapton Sands which is the home of the infamous ‘Exercise Tiger’, a D-Day landing rehearsal that saw 30,000 troops ‘attacked’ by German E-boats – the miss timed friendly fire resulted in the loss of 946 men.
-A Sherman tank stands in memorium to those lives lost.
+The best route is always south down the Devon coast, past Slapton Sands which is the home of the infamous ‘Exercise Tiger’, a D-Day landing rehearsal that saw 30,000 troops ‘attacked’ by German E-boats – the mistimed “friendly fire” resulted in the loss of 946 men.
+A Sherman tank stands in memorial to those lives lost.

-From here you will continue on towards Kingsbridge, past lighthouses, colour washed fishermen’s cottages and picturesque anchor points.
-The furthest you may reach is the stunning harbour town of Salcombe.
+Continuing down the coast and another popular spot for sailors is the stunning harbour town of Salcombe.
 Set in a designated Area of Outstanding Natural Beauty it is easy to see why the area has become a very popular weekend destination for sailors and visitors alike.

 As with any voyage, the weather, wind and tides will be your ultimate masters so no destinations are guaranteed.
-However, we do promise that our Devon Weekend Sail breaks will show this county off in a new light and leave you with some amazing memories.
+However, we do promise that our Devon sailing breaks will show this county off in a new light and leave you with some amazing memories.